3 Essential AI Tools to 10x Your Productivity (No Fluff)

 • Real business outcomes impacted

-For example, if you're using an AI writing tool, don't track "number of drafts generated."
+If you're using an AI writing tool, don't track "number of drafts generated."
 Track "time saved per email" or "response rate improvement."
 These are outcomes, not activities.

 Why This Minimalist Approach Works

 This approach recognizes a fundamental truth: the limiting factor in effective AI use isn't access to tools—it's your attention and ability to integrate them into your workflow.
+Similar to how we reinvest focus for explosive growth, concentrated effort on the right tools beats scattered experimentation.

 Final Thoughts

 Karl Johans gate 25.
+Oslo Norway